 More than a drug and alcohol treatment center

-At Mirmont Treatment Center in Media, Pennsylvania, just minutes from Philadelphia, we take a unique mind-body approach to drug and alcohol recovery.
+At Mirmont Treatment Center - with locations in Media, Broomall and Exton, Pennsylvania - we take a unique mind-body approach to drug and alcohol recovery.
 Building on a 12-step foundation we integrate mindfulness and body-centered therapies into our drug and alcohol treatment program.
 With this holistic approach to addiction, we’ve helped thousands of people 18 and over on the journey to recovery from alcohol and drug dependency.

 For people whose addictions stem from severe emotional or psychological trauma, we offer a specialized trauma treatment program that helps patients develop and practice new skills for dealing with painful events, past or future.

 Begin your journey toward healing today.

 Comprehensive drug and alcohol treatments and modalities

 Our inpatient and outpatient programs to treat drug and alcohol dependence are customized to help patients achieve their personal best.
 Our program offerings include: